rebolek/prot-redis/readme.md

 All function use standard Rebol 1-based indexing and protocol automaticaly converts indexes to zero based.

-**NOTE:** Because Redis database is different from Rebol block, some commands have slightly different meaning and may return different values than help string suggests!
+**NOTE:** Because Redis database is different from Rebol block, some commands have slightly different meaning and may return different values than help string suggests.
 Please, read the documentation carefully so you are aware of these differencies.

 ###SELECT

 Select KEY and return its value.
-Key stays selected for further operations (APPEND, CLEAR etc)
+Key stays selected for further operations (`APPEND`, `CLEAR` etc)

 	>> select redis-port 'list-key